-Services will be 10:30 a.m.
-Thursday at Sunnybrook Community Church, 5601 Sunnybrook Drive, in Sioux City.
+Services will be 10:30 a.m. today at Sunnybrook Community Church, 5601 Sunnybrook Drive, in Sioux City.
 Interment will be in Memorial Park Cemetery, Sioux City.
-Visitation will be 4 to 8 p.m. today, with the family present 6 to 8 p.m. and a prayer service at 7 p.m., at Morningside Chapel, Christy-Smith Funeral Homes, 1801 Morningside Ave., in Sioux City.
+Arrangements are under the direction of Morningside Chapel, Christy-Smith Funeral Homes, 1801 Morningside Ave., in Sioux City.
 Online condolences may be made to the family at www.christysmith.com.
 Please read Marilyn's Legacy about the Lepers of Kilimanjaro there.

 Marilyn was born on March 12, 1953, in Fort Dodge, Iowa, to Clifton and Claire (Wunder) Cox.
 She grew up in Fort Dodge and graduated from Fort Dodge High School in 1971.
 She earned her teaching diploma from Iowa State University in 1975 and moved to South Sioux City for her first teaching job.

 Marilyn married Bruce Kelly on Oct.
 24, 1987, in South Sioux City.
 Marilyn then taught at Sergeant Bluff schools for several years before the couple adopted two girls, Karyn and Annie.
 Marilyn traded careers to be a full-time mom while the girls were in school.
 As the girls grew older, she went back to teaching in the South Sioux City School District as an ESL teacher at Harney Elementary.
 Marilyn was an active member of Sunnybrook Community Church in Sioux City.